SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Each artifact[ScrumArtifacts] contains a commitment[ScrumValues,Commitment] to ensure it provides information that enhances transparency[ScrumPillars,Transparency] and focus[ScrumValues,Focus] against which progress can be measured:[Forecast]

-- For the Product Backlog[ScrumArtefact,ProductBacklog] it is the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal].
+- For the Product Backlog[ScrumArtifacts,ProductBacklog] it is the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].
-- For the Sprint Backlog it is the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal].
+- For the Sprint Backlog it is the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].
-- For the Increment[ScrumArtifacts] it is the Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone].
+- For the Increment[ScrumArtifacts] it is the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone].

-These commitments[ScrumValues,Commitment,ProductGoal,SprintGoal,ScrumArtefact,Increment,DefinitionOfDone] exist to reinforce empiricism[Empiricism] and the Scrum values[ScrumValues] for the Scrum Team and their stakeholders[Stakeholder].
+These commitments[ScrumValues,Commitment,ProductGoal,SprintGoal,ScrumArtifacts,Increment,DefinitionOfDone] exist to reinforce empiricism[Empiricism] and the Scrum values[ScrumValues] for the Scrum Team and their stakeholders[Stakeholder].

-## Product Backlog[ScrumArtefact,ProductBacklog]
+## Product Backlog[ScrumArtifacts,ProductBacklog]

-The Product Backlog[ScrumArtefact,ProductBacklog] is an emergent[Emergence], ordered list of what is needed to improve[ScrumPillars,Adaptation] the product.
+The Product Backlog[ScrumArtifacts,ProductBacklog] is an emergent[Emergence], ordered list of what is needed to improve[ScrumPillars,Adaptation] the product.
-It[ScrumArtefact,ProductBacklog] is the single source of work undertaken by the Scrum Team[ScrumTeam].
+It[ScrumArtifacts,ProductBacklog] is the single source of work undertaken by the Scrum Team[ScrumTeam].

-Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] that can be Done by the Scrum Team[ScrumTeam] within one Sprint[ScumEvents,Sprint] are deemed ready[Ready] for selection in a Sprint Planning[ScumEvents,SprintPlanning] event.
+Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] that can be Done by the Scrum Team[ScrumTeam] within one Sprint[ScumEvents,Sprint] are deemed ready[Ready] for selection in a Sprint Planning[ScumEvents,SprintPlanning] event.
-They[ScrumArtefact,ProductBacklog,ProductBacklogItem] usually acquire this degree of transparency[ScrumPillars,Transparency] after refining[ScrumPillars,Adaptation] activities.
+They[ScrumArtifacts,ProductBacklog,ProductBacklogItem] usually acquire this degree of transparency[ScrumPillars,Transparency] after refining[ScrumPillars,Adaptation] activities.
-Product Backlog[ScrumArtefact,ProductBacklog] refinement[ProductBacklogRefinement] is the act of breaking down and further defining Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] into smaller more precise items[ScrumArtefact,ProductBacklog,ProductBacklogItem].
+Product Backlog[ScrumArtifacts,ProductBacklog] refinement[ProductBacklogRefinement] is the act of breaking down and further defining Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] into smaller more precise items[ScrumArtifacts,ProductBacklog,ProductBacklogItem].
 This[ProductBacklogRefinement] is an ongoing activity to add details, such as a description, order, and size.
 Attributes often vary with the domain of work.

 The Developers[ScrumTeam,Developers] who will be doing the work are responsible[ScrumTeam,Developers,Responsible] for the sizing.
 The Product Owner[ScrumTeam,ProductOwner] may influence the Developers[ScrumTeam,Developers] by helping them[ScrumTeam,Developers] understand and select trade-offs.

-### Commitment[ScrumValues,Commitment]: Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal]
+### Commitment[ScrumValues,Commitment]: Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal]

-The Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal] describes a future state of the product[Product] which can serve as a target for the Scrum Team[ScrumTeam] to plan against.
+The Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] describes a future state of the product[Product] which can serve as a target for the Scrum Team[ScrumTeam] to plan against.
-The Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal] is in the Product Backlog[ScrumArtefact,ProductBacklog].
+The Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] is in the Product Backlog[ScrumArtifacts,ProductBacklog].
-The rest of the Product Backlog[ScrumArtefact,ProductBacklog] emerges[Emergence] to define “what” will fulfill the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal].
+The rest of the Product Backlog[ScrumArtifacts,ProductBacklog] emerges[Emergence] to define “what” will fulfill the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].

 > A product[Product] is a vehicle to deliver value.
 > It[Product] has a clear boundary, known stakeholders[Stakeholder], well-defined users or customers.
 > A product[Product] could be a service, a physical product[Product], or something more abstract.

-The Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal] is the long-term objective for the Scrum Team[ScrumTeam].
+The Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] is the long-term objective for the Scrum Team[ScrumTeam].
-They[ScrumTeam] must fulfill (or abandon) one objective[ScrumArtefact,ProductBacklog,Commitment,ProductGoal] before taking on the next[ScrumArtefact,ProductBacklog,Commitment,ProductGoal].
+They[ScrumTeam] must fulfill (or abandon) one objective[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] before taking on the next[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].

 ## Sprint Backlog

-The Sprint Backlog is composed of the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] (why), the set of Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] selected for the Sprint[ScumEvents,Sprint] (what), as well as an actionable plan[WorkItem] for delivering the Increment[ScrumArtifacts,Increment] (how).
+The Sprint Backlog is composed of the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] (why), the set of Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] selected for the Sprint[ScumEvents,Sprint] (what), as well as an actionable plan[WorkItem] for delivering the Increment[ScrumArtifacts,Increment] (how).

 The Sprint Backlog is a plan by and for the Developers[ScrumTeam,Developers].
-It is a highly visible[ScrumPillars,Transparency], real-time picture of the work that the Developers[ScrumTeam,Developers] plan to accomplish[Forecast] during the Sprint[ScumEvents,Sprint] in order to achieve the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal].
+It is a highly visible[ScrumPillars,Transparency], real-time picture of the work that the Developers[ScrumTeam,Developers] plan to accomplish[Forecast] during the Sprint[ScumEvents,Sprint] in order to achieve the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].
 Consequently, the Sprint Backlog is updated throughout the Sprint as more is learned.
 It should have enough detail that they[ScrumTeam,Developers] can inspect[ScrumPillars,Inspection] their progress in the Daily Scrum[ScumEvents,DailyScrum].

-### Commitment[ScrumValues,Commitment]: Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal]
+### Commitment[ScrumValues,Commitment]: Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal]

-The Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] is the single objective for the Sprint[ScumEvents,Sprint].
+The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] is the single objective for the Sprint[ScumEvents,Sprint].
-Although the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] is a commitment[ScrumValues,Commitment] by the Developers[ScrumTeam,Developers], it provides flexibility in terms of the exact work needed to achieve it.
+Although the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] is a commitment[ScrumValues,Commitment] by the Developers[ScrumTeam,Developers], it provides flexibility in terms of the exact work needed to achieve it.
-The Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] also creates coherence[Coherence] and focus[ScrumValues,Focus], encouraging the Scrum Team[ScrumTeam] to work together rather than on separate initiatives.
+The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] also creates coherence[Coherence] and focus[ScrumValues,Focus], encouraging the Scrum Team[ScrumTeam] to work together rather than on separate initiatives.

-The Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] is created during the Sprint Planning[ScumEvents,SprintPlanning] event and then added to the Sprint Backlog.
+The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] is created during the Sprint Planning[ScumEvents,SprintPlanning] event and then added to the Sprint Backlog.
-As the Developers[ScrumTeam,Developers] work during the Sprint[ScumEvents,Sprint], they[ScrumTeam,Developers] keep the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] in mind.
+As the Developers[ScrumTeam,Developers] work during the Sprint[ScumEvents,Sprint], they[ScrumTeam,Developers] keep the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] in mind.
-If the work turns out to be different than they[ScrumTeam,Developers] expected, they[ScrumTeam,Developers] collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate[ScrumPillars,Adaptation] the scope of the Sprint Backlog within the Sprint[ScumEvents,Sprint] without affecting the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal].
+If the work turns out to be different than they[ScrumTeam,Developers] expected, they[ScrumTeam,Developers] collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate[ScrumPillars,Adaptation] the scope of the Sprint Backlog within the Sprint[ScumEvents,Sprint] without affecting the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].

 ## Increment[ScrumArtifacts]

-An Increment[ScrumArtifacts] is a concrete stepping stone toward the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal].
+An Increment[ScrumArtifacts] is a concrete stepping stone toward the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].
 Each Increment[ScrumArtifacts] is additive to all prior Increments[ScrumArtifacts] and thoroughly verified, ensuring that all Increments[ScrumArtifacts] work together.
 In order to provide value, the Increment[ScrumArtifacts] must be usable.